 The Three Rivers Partnership was established in 2003, with the invaluable help of Dorset Community Action and our Community Development Worker.
-It is a company limited by guarantee, a member of the Development Trust Association and has charitable status.
+It is a company limited by guarantee and has applied for charitable status

 Three Rivers is run by an elected Board of Trustees, representing a wide range of community organisations, Town and County Councils and the parishes within our area of benefit.
-Essential to its success are the energy and enthusiasm of a large number of volunteers who have given time and expertise unstintingly to the four working parties initially established:
+Essential to its success are the energy and enthusiasm of a large number of volunteers who have given time and expertise unstintingly to four working parties: